The importance of Peer Review

 Peer review is the process where an academic author’s work is subjected to the examination of other experts in the same field as part of the journal publication process.

-First of all, peer review complements but is entirely different from, editorial review.
+Complements but is entirely different from, editorial review

 Technically speaking, an editorial review is the first and third stage of review of manuscripts submitted by researchers to scholarly journals, and peer review is, as a rule, the second stage of this process.
 Peer review is different, because, instead of a faculty reading carefully the arguments and research findings that form a scholarly article of a researcher, and giving their opinion as to its scientific quality, they will today outsource it to (usually, two anonymous) peer reviewers.